While other brands are busy updating unlocked variants

 As far as Android Pie updates go

-.1 is next in line later this month, followed by the Nokia 3 and Nokia 1 sometime in "early Q2."
+, the Nokia 5.1 is next in line later this month, followed by the Nokia 3 and Nokia 1 sometime in "early Q2."
 And that's it.
 Impressive turnaround for over a dozen devices with low and mid-end features, don't you think?